Grand jury to present report in Breonna Taylor's death

 Grand jury to present report in Breonna Taylor’s deathNew

 LOUISVILLE, Ky.
-(AP) — A grand jury in Kentucky was scheduled to present its findings to a judge in the fatal shooting of Breonna Taylor at the hands of police officers who burst into her home at night.
-Afterward, Kentucky Attorney General Daniel Cameron plans to hold a news conference to discuss the grand jury report.
-The news comes as people await a decision on whether charges will be filed against Louisville police officers involved in the deadly shooting.
-Taylor was a Black emergency medical worker who was shot multiple times by officers who entered her home using a no-knock warrant during a narcotics investigation on March 13.
-The use of no-knock warrants has since been banned by Louisville’s Metro Council.
+(AP) — A grand jury in Kentucky is scheduled to present its findings to a judge in the fatal shooting of Breonna Taylor at the hands of police officers who burst into her home at night.

+An announcement says the report will be presented Wednesday afternoon in Frankfort.

+It comes as people await a decision from Kentucky’s attorney general on whether charges will be filed against Louisville police officers involved in the shooting.